maxdorx/unifi-macfiltering-dashboard/README.md

 The dashboard includes a dark mode toggle.

-Theme preference is saved in the browser.
+The selected theme is saved in the browser.

 ### Hardware MAC tip